BroadleafCommerce/BroadleafCommerce/doc/readme.txt

 inclusion of any PCI compliant encryption scheme.
 Also, verbose logging is included to track payment interaction history.

+Admin Platform -- BroadleafCommerce includes a wholely extendible administrative application based on Google Web Toolkit.
+Developers can continue to leverage the power of the Java programming and the standard Object Oriented Programming practices of extension and override that they already enjoy in the core BroadleafCommerce platform.
+The admin application also provides an easy-to-use interface for catalog, order and customer functions and provides a robust, rule-driven environment for creating and managing discount promotions.

+Content Management -- BroadleafCommerce includes a robus content management system for creating and managing static pages and content.
+We also include a powerful content targeting feature that allows business users to dynamically drive the most appropriate content to users.

 2. RELEASE INFO

 Broadleaf Commerce %%version%% requires JDK 1.5 (or above) to build and/or run.

-Basic release contents (~3 MB):
+Basic release contents (~7 MB):
 * "dist" contains the Broadleaf Commerce binary jar files

-Contents of the "-with-docs" distribution (~9 MB):
+Contents of the "-with-docs" distribution (~18 MB):
 * "dist" contains the Broadleaf Commerce binary jar files, as well as corresponding source jars
 * "docs" contains the Broadleaf Commerce API javadocs

-Contents of the "-with-dependencies" distribution (~136 MB):
+Contents of the "-with-dependencies" distribution (~72 MB):
-* "demo" contains the Broadleaf Commerce standalone demonstration, including the demo coffee store and admin applications
 * "dist" contains the Broadleaf Commerce binary jar files, as well as corresponding source jars
 * "docs" contains the Broadleaf Commerce API javadocs
 * "lib" contains all third-party libraries needed for building the framework and/or running the demo